Securing privileged access for hybrid and cloud deployments in Azure AD

 - Use Azure AD PIM to find out which users in your organization have admin access to Azure AD, including additional roles beyond those listed in Stage 1.

 - Beyond the roles defined in Azure AD, Office 365 comes with a set of admin roles that you can assign to users in your organization.
-Each admin role maps to common business functions, and gives people in your organization permissions to do specific tasks in the Office 365 admin center.
-Use the Office Admin Center to find out which users in your organization have admin access to Office 365, including via roles not managed in Azure AD.
+Each admin role maps to common business functions, and gives people in your organization permissions to do specific tasks in the Microsoft 365 admin center.
+Use the Microsoft 365 admin center to find out which users in your organization have admin access to Office 365, including via roles not managed in Azure AD.
 For more information, see About Office 365 admin roles and Security best practices for Office 365.

 - Perform the inventory in other services your organization relies on, such as Azure, Intune, or Dynamics 365.